 Pop Of Pretty

-A bold swipe of color on the lips with minimal eyeliner and flushed skin is a serious win for your wedding day makeup, especially if you're ceremony is outdoors and the weather is warm.
+A bold swipe of color on the lips with minimal eyeliner and flushed skin is a serious win for your wedding day makeup, especially if your ceremony is outdoors and the weather is warm.
 Test out a few lip colors to ensure you find the right one and love it.
 This is an easy look to maintain through all your special moments and will also photograph beautifully.
-For this poppy lip color, check out Bare Minerals Mineralist Lipstick in shade "Abundance".
+For this poppy lip color, check out the Bare Minerals Mineralist Lipstick in "Abundance".

-Flushed skin with just enough highlighter and lashes shows us how less is more for wedding makeup and we're here for it.
+Flushed skin with just enough highlighter and lashes shows us how less is more for wedding makeup, and we're here for it.
 For anyone who wants longer lashes, adding false eyelashes to eyes is an instant fix, while keeping the color to your cheeks and lips is a soft beauty look that you'll love wearing if you're more of a makeup minimalist.
 These faux lashes from House of Lashes come in several shapes to suit your needs.

 Bring The Drama

-No shortage of glam here, this crimson lipstick with graphic eyeliner is a bold way to express yourself on your wedding day—and an excellent choice at best.
+No shortage of glam here, this crimson lipstick with graphic eyeliner is a bold way to express yourself on your wedding day—and an excellent choice overall.
 Highlighting the inner corners of your eyes will help them to stand out more, and practicing the wing shape of your liner before your wedding day helps so you can get a feel for exactly how you want it.
 In search of a crimson lipstick?
-Check out Kevyn Aucoin's Unforgettable Lipstick in shade "Bloodroses".
+Check out Kevyn Aucoin's Unforgettable Lipstick in "Bloodroses".

 The Peachiest Glow

 Smudge a smoky eyeshadow on the lash line and move on to the next important step: glowing skin and nude lipstick.
-This eyeshadow look proves that you can add dimension to eyes without having to do a full-on smoky look.
+This eyeshadow look proves that you can add dimension to eyes without having to do full-on smoky drama.
 The chocolate hue is a nice switch-up from everyday blacks and browns.

-Wearing eyeshadows that enhance your eye color is a nice touch for bridal makeup and there are so many color combinations that can do this.
+Wearing eyeshadows that enhance your eye color is a nice touch for bridal makeup, and there are so many color combinations that can do this.
 The soft mauve shades featured here are lovely, allowing eyes to stand out and the rest of the makeup to look clean and fresh.